Watch Out for Fraudulent Activity learn more

 Property that is contractual in nature, such as life insurance, annuities and retirement accounts, passes to heirs by beneficiary designation.
-Typically, all you have to do is fill out a form and sign it.
+Typically, all you have to do during the estate planning process is fill out a form and sign it.
 Beneficiaries can be persons or entities, such as a charity or a trust, and you can name multiple beneficiaries to share the proceeds.

 When setting up your beneficiary designations, you should: